Nepiki/Guides/Shadowrun-(Mega-Drive).md

 - At least 6 in your `Computing` skill (hiring `Rianna` is a good choice).
 - Enough Cyberdeck memory to load `Attack`, `Deception`, and a `Tar Pit` fodder (Slow and Analyze).

-You can keep asking `Celeb` for Matrix run, accept them to store the system passcode, and then cancel them.
-The "interesting datafiles" are stored in various data stores, so just try to download at least once in every data store you encounter until you manage to "find nothing interesting".
-If you found something interesting, navigate to the CPU to crash it.

 Search online for more in-depth Matrix run strategies.

+## Special Passcode

 Image | Descriptions  | Remarks
 ----- | ------------- | --------
 ![](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/73033.png) | **Interrogating Him**<br>_Deck into Ito's matrix, obtain all interesting datafiles then crash the CPU_ | Passcode will be obtained during main story progression.
 Beware the first node contains a guaranteed `Tar Pit`, so get your fodder ready.

+## Matrix Run

+You can keep asking `Celeb` for Matrix run, accept them to store the system passcode, and then cancel them.
+The "interesting datafiles" are stored in various data stores, so just try to download at least once in every data store you encounter until you manage to "find nothing interesting".
+If you found something interesting, navigate to the CPU to crash it.

 Image | Descriptions  | Image | Descriptions | Image | Descriptions
 ----- | ------------- | ----- | ------------ | ----- | ------------